neos/neos-development-collection/TYPO3.Neos/Documentation/Features/FeatureList.rst

 The available content types is still being worked on.
 The currently supported list is:

+* Headline
+	A simple headline.
+The headline size can be chosen using the inline editor.
 * Text
-	A text with a headline.
-This element can be edited inline using the Aloha editor.
+	A text.
+This element can be edited inline using the Aloha/Hallo editor.
+* Image
+	The image can be uploaded, cropped and sized using the controls in the inspect panel.
 * Text with Image
-	A text with headline and an image, text can be edited inline like a normal text element.
+	A text with an image, text can be edited inline like a normal text element.
-	The image can be uploaded and cropped using the controls in the inspect panel.
+	The image can be uploaded, cropped and sized using the controls in the inspect panel.
+	The image position can be chosen.
 * HTML
 	Adds a snippet of HTML code to the page.
 Editing HTML has syntax highlighting.
 Editing can now be done by double clicking the element or clicking the `HTML Editor` button in the